Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

 \subsection{Fast Decomposition and Allocation}

 First of all, following existing studies~\citep{shen2024hugginggpt, chen2023autoagents}, we provide detailed instructions to the meta-agent to guide it in performing agent-oriented planning.
-Different from previous studies, the provided instructions incorporate the following requirements: (i) Integration of user query $Q$ and all the agent descriptions $A$: We include both the user query and the descriptions of agents in the instructions, promoting the meta-agent to fully consider the capabilities of each agent and tailor the sub-tasks to align with these capabilities. (ii) Suggestions for assigned agents: We require the meta-agent to provide suggestions for the agents assigned to each decomposed sub-task.
+What sets our approach apart is that the provided instructions incorporate the following requirements: (i) Integration of the user query $Q$ and all the agent descriptions $\mathcal{D}$: We include both the user query and the agents' descriptions in the instructions, promoting the meta-agent to fully consider the capabilities of each agent and tailor the sub-tasks to align with these capabilities. (ii) Suggestions for assigned agents: We require the meta-agent to provide suggestions for the agents assigned to each decomposed sub-task.
 Although we tend to separate task decomposition and assignment into two independent tasks performed sequentially, the experimental observations indicate that combining these two tasks enhances the effectiveness of agent-oriented planning. (iii) Structured decomposition of tasks: The decomposed tasks are required to be structured in a sequential manner, specifying any dependencies that may exist between sub-tasks, which ensures that the execution of tasks follows a correct logical order.
 The adopted prompt can be found in Appendix~\ref{app_meta-agent}.

 The aforementioned process of agent-oriented planning, which is called {\it fast decomposition and allocation} in this study, heavily relies on the capabilities of the meta-agent and meticulously designed system prompts.
 While such an end-to-end approach can achieve high efficiency, its success rate, namely fulfilling the three design principles mentioned above and providing reliable answers to the original user query, and its stability, namely the meta-agent can follow instructions and produce formatted responses, might not be satisfactory.